SuyeonC/Rad-cGAN/README.md

 First, we randomly selected samples that consisted of four consecutive radar reflectivity images (t-30, t-20, t-10 min, and t) and the image at t+10 min.

-Then, we created a training sample for the discriminator by adding labels to classify whether the samples were real or fake pairs.
+Second, we created a training sample for the discriminator by adding labels to classify whether the samples were real or fake pairs.

 Next, we updated the parameters of the discriminator using the minibatch stochastic gradient descent (SGD) method for one step.
-Binary cross-entropy was used as a loss function, and we applied the ADAM optimizer with a learning rate of 0.0002 and momentum parameters β_1 = 0.5 and β_2 = 0.999.
+Binary cross-entropy was used as a loss function, and we applied the ADAM optimizer with a learning rate of 0.0002.
+Then, we trained the generator for one step by using cGAN loss (binary cross-entropyloss + 100 * traditional pixel-wise L1 loss).
+Both the procedures for updating the parameters of the discriminator and generator were run simultaneously during one epoch.

+The pre-trained model was trained using 600 epochs, with a batch size of 8.
+Also, we applied an early stopping technique which monitoring the generator loss by 100 validation samples randomly sampled from the training dataset.

+# Example data